 What is Distributive Negotiation?

-Distributive negotiation is the process of dividing up the pie of value in a negotiation.
+Distributive negotiation is the process of dividing up the pie of value in negotiation.
 Distributive negotiation can be thought of as haggling—the back-and-forth exchange of offers, typically price offers, which the late Harvard professor Howard Raiffa referred to as the “negotiation dance.”

 5 Proven Distributive Negotiation Strategies